naoxio/.github/README.md

 - [Ukuvota](https://github.com/naoxio/ukuvota)

 # Second Itteration (wip)
-Rework previous applications to make lightweight, efficient tools for any platforms.
+Rework previous applications to make lightweight, efficient, decentralized tools for any platforms.
 Moving from Flutter to Rust.

 Not yet ready.
 Use first itteration apps.